22nd January, 2026

 Make sure that your extinguishers are visible and easily accessible so they are on hand, should you need them.

 Can all final exit doors be opened easily and immediately if there is an emergency?
 Make sure that fire escape doors swing in the direction of the escape.
-Speaking of fire doors, they only work to contain a fire if they are closed, you should also check that fire doors are not left wedged open for any reason.

-Are your escape routes well lit up?
+Are your escape routes well-lit up?
 Will people be able to see where they are going if they need to escape?
-Natural, artificial and emergency escape lighting should all be considered, depending on the time of day the building is in use.
+Natural, artificial, and emergency escape lighting should all be considered, depending on the time of day the building is in use.

-Weekly checks can test that lighting is in good working order.
+Weekly checks can test that the lighting is in good working order.
 People will need to see clearly to find a way to safety.

-Signage and fire notices are essential for having a clear and efficient escape strategy.
 You might know the way out, but if your building is used by visitors, or even if you have new staff, do they?
 Put yourself in the shoes of someone who may not be entirely familiar with the building layout.
 Would you be able to find your way out?
 Would you know where (and who) to report to?

 Keep your messages clear and simple, and keep your signs visible.